Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 St. Nicholas Orthodox Christian Church in Kwethluk bears witness to the unique culture of southwest Alaska’s Kuskokwim region

 Consider visiting rural Alaska if you really want a unique experience and are up for some adventure.
 Larger rural communities like Nome, Bethel, and Unalaska serve as hubs for the most remote settlements.
-Each region of rural Alaska also has its own unique character and can feel more like another world.
+Each region has its own unique character and is (literally and figuratively) miles away from the ordinary.

 You could gaze towards the horizon atop a remote island of the Aleutian Chain.
 You could drive along the “seasonal roads” (frozen rivers) in the interior tundra.
 You could also visit the sand dunes outside Kotzebue in Kobuk Valley, one of the least visited US national parks